canidlogic/retro/doc/RetroSpec.md

 A local graph is appropriate for effects localized to an individual event.
 For example, a pitch bend at the start of a note can be modeled as a local graph for frequency.
 The same pitch bend graph can be used for multiple events, and each event will then have its own, localized pitch bend.

-The graph function `f(t)` is defined by a sequence of _blocks_ and a _sustain value._  Each block has a length in cycles `n` that must be a finite value greater than zero.
+The graph function `f(t)` is defined by a sequence of _blocks,_ a _repeat offset,_ and a _repeat length._  Each block has a length in cycles `n` that must be a finite value greater than zero.
 The blocks define a finite subdomain of the function starting at `t` zero, with the start of the first block at `t` zero, and the start of each subsequent block immediately after the preceding block.
 Therefore, the first block with length `n` defines the graph function for `t` in range `[0, n-1]`, the second block with length `m` defines the graph function for `t` in range `[n, n+m-1]`, and so forth.

-The sustain value is a constant integer value that is returned for any `t` value that is outside the subdomain covered by the blocks.
-It is possible to have a graph with no blocks, in which case the function returns the sustain value for all values `t`.
-In this case, though, it would be more efficient to just use a constant parameter value rather than a graph object.
+The repeat offset is a `t` value that is within the subdomain of one of the blocks.
+The repeat length `r` is an integer greater than zero, such that `(t + r - 1)` is also within the subdomain of one of the blocks.
+(Not necessarily the same block as `t`.)
+The finite `t` subdomain defined by the sequence of blocks is extended to positive infinity by looping values from `t` to `(t + r - 1)`.

 Retro supports two kinds of blocks:  _planes_ and _ramps._  A plane block simply returns a constant value throughout its subdomain.
 A ramp block has different values at the start and end of the block, and uses linear interpolation within the block.